The bizarre botany that makes corn a fruit, a grain, and also (kind of) a vegetable

-A single corn stalk grows several ears, which are the female bits of the plant, and has one tassel up top, which as you can guess is the male part.
+A single corn stalk grows several ears (which are the female bits of the plant) and has one tassel up top (which, as you can guess, is the male part).
 The tassel produces pollen, which is the semen of the plant world.
-Before those ears look anything like the thing you eat, they’re essentially a hard cylinder covered in hundreds of unfertilized ovules.
+Before those ears look anything like the juicy kernel-covered cob you eat, they’re essentially a hard cylinder covered in hundreds of unfertilized ovules.
 Each of these ovules grows a single silk, which reaches up and out of the top of the husk, where it dangles in the hopes of catching a bit of pollen on its little sticky hairs.
 If it does, the silk grows a pollen tube, enabling the male genes to travel towards the ovule and fertilize it.
 That fertilized ovule will grow into a single kernel.

 That only has to happen 400-600 more times to make a whole ear of corn.
 It also explains why sometimes you get cobs with bare patches—sometimes not every ovule gets fertilized.

 Still with me?
 Good.
 Here’s why all of this matters.